Hogans Pocket LFG Upgrade Project (Revoked)

 Project Information:

-Hogans Pocket LFG Upgrade Project is a landfill gas project located at the Hogans Pocket Landfill in Eton, approximately 50km southwest of Mackay, Queensland.
-Registered in December 2022, the project operates within the Council-owned waste facility which spans a total site area of approximately 275 hectares.
+Hogans Pocket LFG Upgrade Project (Revoked) is a landfill gas upgrade project located at the Hogans Pocket Landfill in Eton, approximately 50km southwest of Mackay in Queensland.
+It was registered in December 2022 and operates within a 275ha regional landfill facility.